 In this page, you'll find:

-- Resume statistics to help you strategize
+- Resume statistics that affect whether you get seen

 - Job search statistics to prepare for your search